-In only a couple of days in Asheville, you feel rejuvenated and inspired.
+With only a weekend excursion it is hard to know what to see in Asheville, NC.
+Yet, in only a couple of days in Asheville, you will feel rejuvenated and inspired.
 The relaxed hippy vibes and art galleries that scattered the city makes this a unique place of North Carolina.

 The heart of the city, Asheville has a mind of its own.
 Eclectic shops with clothing just my style make shopping a pleasure.
 Art inspo is found around every street corner.
 Dinner attire consists of hiking boots and flannels.
 The whole vibe of the city of Asheville is different from anywhere else I have been.

 I sip my French toast soy latte on a bus just like I do most days.
 Except for today, this bus is not going anywhere.
 Asheville is full of people who aren’t afraid to do things a little differently.
 One of these grand out of the box ideas is making a coffee shop out of an old bus.
 The result is extremely good coffee on wheels.
 DoubleD’s Coffee is a must on the list of what to see in Asheville.

 Miles before I arrive at the estate, I get a sense of sophistication from the Biltmore village, even the local Wendy’s styled in the same way.
 I finally round the corner leading to the estate and I am astounded by the sheer massiveness of the infrastructural beauty.

 The Biltmore is a must see when in Asheville, North Carolina.
 Mr. Vanderbilt puts much detail work into the creation of his estate.
 The curvy roads leading up to the house remind me that I am in the mountains.
 Little flakes of snow sprinkled over the grass, despite the last snowfall was hours ago.